South Korea

 Once you have the adoption certificate, your child is eligible to apply for Australian citizenship.
 The application usually takes 10 days to process.
 You can then apply for an Australian passport so they can travel back to Australia with you.

-Your child could also travel to Australia on adoption visa (subclass 102).
-When you enter Australia, you need to apply for ‘citizenship by conferral’, as soon as possible.
+Your child could also travel back to Australia with you on an adoption visa (subclass 102).
+When you enter Australia, you will then need to apply for ‘citizenship by conferral’, as soon as possible.

 Hague Convention information